+Course Load

-Course Load PhD Degree
+PhD Degree

-A full-time load consists of no less than eighteen (18) credits per year.
-UCC non-teaching personnel enrolled in the Program are allowed to take no more than six (6) credit hours per semester and/or three (3) during the summer session, unless a course carries a weight of more than the maximum allowed in a semester or in the summer session, in which case the student will be allowed to register for such courses.
+A full-time load consists of no less than eighteen (18) credits per academic year.
 Students must register every term; failure to do so will automatically result in the student being dropped from the Program.
 If the student is dropped and wants to reenter in the Program, the student must reapply and go through the admissions process.
 Courses of the doctoral program are valid for seven years.

-A full time load consists of not less than nine (9) credits per academic year.
+A full time load consists of not less than nine (9) credits per academic year and two courses per semester.
 A student enrolled in Thesis work is considered a full-time student.
-UCC non-teaching personnel enrolled in the Program are allowed to take not more then six (6) credit hours per semester and/or three (3), during the Summer session, unless a course carries a weight of more than the maximum allowed in a semester or in the Summer session, in which case the student will be allowed to register for such courses.
 Students must register every term; failure to do so will automatically withdraw the student from the Program.
 In the event of withdrawal, a new application must be submitted if the student desires to continue in the Program.